 Pregnancy/Breastfeeding?
 No known hazards or contraindications.

-Blended with Tamanu Oil (Calophyllum), Ravensara has been used by family and friends for years to ease the pain and inflammation of shingles and all forms of herpes.
+Herpes (Blended with Tamanu oil, Ravensara has been used to ease the pain and inflammation of shingles and all forms of herpes.)

 Tisserand recommends that the maximum adult daily oral dose is 1 drop (29 mg).